What Is Microsoft 365 Copilot and How Does It Work?

 Government and defense contractors must confirm:

-• Microsoft 365 Copilot is deployed within a FedRAMP-authorized tenant (GCC High or DoD environments have separate Copilot availability timelines)
+- Microsoft 365 Copilot is deployed within a FedRAMP-aligned consulting expertise tenant (GCC High or DoD environments have separate Copilot availability timelines)

 ROI Calculation Methodology

-Measuring Copilot ROI requires a structured approach that captures both quantitative productivity gains and qualitative improvements in work quality.
-Here is the methodology EPC Group uses across our enterprise deployments:
+To measure Copilot ROI, a structured approach is essential.
+This approach captures both quantitative productivity gains and qualitative improvements in work quality.
+Below is the methodology EPC Group uses for our enterprise deployments:

 Quantitative Metrics